sirajul-9/ReionYugaPy/README.md

 )
 </pre>

-Write the values of all the parameters and N-body and halo_catalog outputs' path in the file input_parameters.py.
+Write the values of all the parameters, redshifts and N-body and halo_catalogue outputs' path in the file "input_parameters.py".

 Then run the file build_funcs.py with
 <pre>